-- Progress bar, which offers a visual representation of how much of the Training Plan you've completed.
+- Progress bar, which offers a visual representation of percentage of the Training Plan content you've completed.

-- Due Date, where you can see the date you are expected to complete this Training Plan assuming you spend the amount of time in the Commitment field each week to training
+- Due Date, where you can see the date you are expected to complete this Training Plan, assuming you spend the amount of time in the Commitment field each week on training

 Calculating the Progress and Tracking Amounts